Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Background

 This $\text{SURE}_{\text{PG}}$ loss was used for self-supervised CT reconstruction \cite{chen2022robust}, and we refer to that paper on how to calculate $\text{SURE}_{\text{PG}}$.
 The Poisson + Gaussian assumption pertains to the raw data, whereas the intermediate FBP reconstruction requires pre-processed data.
 To make this work together, the FBP reconstruction operator $R$ was replaced with a non-linear reconstruction operator $r : \mathbb{R}^{nm} \rightarrow \mathbb{R}^{jk}$, which includes the pre-processing done in Equation \ref{eq:Y_preprocessing}, and the forward operator $A$ was replaced with a non-linear forward operator $a : \mathbb{R}^{jk} \rightarrow \mathbb{R}^{nm}$, which includes the inverse of the pre-processing.

-The main benefit of SURE is that, in theory, it should converge towards the same optimum as supervised learning with an MSE loss.
+The main benefit of SURE is that it converges towards the MMSE estimator of the noise-free projection data from the noisy projection data, which is very similar to the supervised learning loss.
 The main downside is that SURE requires modeling of the full forward model and calibration of its model parameters.
 SURE can be sensitive to calibration errors \cite{tachella2024unsure}.